Church Hospitality Ministry: How to Welcome & Engage Visitors

 Tap new members to join the committee.
 Embrace technology.
 Maintain concise records and document all meetings.

-To keep the ministry moving in the right direction, have a willingness to try new things.
+To keep the ministry moving in the right direction, be willing to try new things.
 The pastor is your biggest cheerleader and wants what’s best for the church.

 Provide a timely update of all meetings.
 Run ideas by the pastor to make sure you’re on course with their overall vision for the church.